Educational Colorimeter Kit

 The Educational Colorimeter Kit (SKU # COLOR-01) contains the following items:

 You can also choose to include an Arduino Uno along with the kit if you do not already have access to one.
 Once you have the colorimeter kit, follow these 3 steps to get started:

 Step 1: Assembly

-Assembly takes approximately 20-30 minutes and instructions can be downloaded here or from the User Manual.
-Note that the kit does include a mini-screwdriver and all of the boards are already assembled so no soldering is required.
+Assembly takes approximately 20-30 minutes.
+Instructions can be downloaded from here or viewed online in the User Manual.
+Note that the kit includes a mini-screwdriver and all of the boards are already assembled so no soldering is required.

 Step 2: Programming the Arduino